upperlinecode/flaskproject/readme.md

 ## Anatomy of the app<a id="anatomy"></a>

 Here's everything inside our Flask template.
-Files a first-time learner should pay attention to are listed in bold.
+A first-time learner should pay special attention to the app.py, the model.py, the templates folder, and the static folder.

 <pre>
 flaskproject